Granny Annexe in the garden – does it need planning permission

 For starters, an annexe, by definition, is basically a self-contained area joined to or part of a much larger building or family home.
 It serves as extra living space aside from the main house and may or may not have separate external entrances.

 Garden homes are small dwelling places usually designed for one or two people, they can be attached to the main house or detached.
-In the building industry these are also known as an in-law apartment, granny pod, bonus unit, among other names.
+In the building industry, these are also known as in-law apartments, granny pods, and bonus units, among other names.

 There are granny flats to suit every style and budget.
 Most granny annexes are small versions of full-size units.
 You can find a toilet, kitchen and other facilities such as state of the art monitoring devices so that grandma can be checked periodically.